seen = {}

 @z += z

-Multiplies each parameters by the supplied scalar value.
-Excludes @w
+return @Multiplies each parameters by the supplied scalar value.
+Excludes @w.

 multiply : (n) ->